fabioberger/coinbase-go/README.md

 # OAuth Authentication

+For an indepth tutorial on how to implement OAuth Authentication, visit this [step-by-step  tutorial](http://fabioberger.com/blog/2014/11/06/building-a-coinbase-app-in-go/#oauth).

+## Higher Level Overview

 To authenticate with OAuth, first create an OAuth application at [https://coinbase.com/oauth/applications](https://coinbase.com/oauth/applications).
 When a user wishes to connect their Coinbase account, redirect them to a URL created with `func (o OAuth) CreateAuthorizeUrl(scope []string) string`: